-Antje Utgaard Rocks Instagram In Stunning, Semi-Sheer Bodysuit
+Antje Utgaard Rocks A Stunning, Semi-Sheer Bodysuit In New IG Post

 "...Melonie Bottum..." commented one person as a possible name.

-“Ummm wow [heart eye emoji],” wrote one enamored fan.
-“You should definitely be the next Bond girl.”
+"Ummm wow [heart eye emoji]," a second enamored fan wrote.
+"You should definitely be the next Bond girl."

-“Whatta Bombshell for sure!” declared a third follower.
+"Whatta Bombshell for sure!" suggested a third follower.

-“Beyond hot and beyond gorgeous!
-My brain has turned to tapioca from this pic,” raved a fourth devotee.
-“It should include Antje because that’s an exotic-sounding enough name to fit on a Bond girl.”

-The This Is LA host’s dirty blond hair extended out from a right-side part, tickling her back and shoulders with its delicately-curled ends.
-Meanwhile, her full, bright pink-colored lips were parted slightly and projecting sheer sex appeal as she was photographed.
+The This Is LA host's dirty blond hair extended out from a right-side part, tickling her back and shoulders with its delicately curled ends.
+She parted her full lips slightly, projecting sheer sex appeal.

-Utgaard’s bodysuit was dark black along her bust and neckline; a decorative detail on her mid and upper back was also hewn from a heavier fabric.
-However, the remainder of the garment did little to obscure her warm porcelain skin.
-Meanwhile, its thong bottom left her pert derrière practically bare at the lower edge of the photo’s frame.
+Utgaard's bodysuit was dark black along her bust and neckline and a decorative detail on her mid and upper back was hewn from a heavier fabric.
+However, the remainder of the garment did little to obscure her porcelain skin.
+Its thong bottom left her pert derrière practically bare at the lower edge of the photo's frame.

-Less than an hour after going live, Utgaard’s steamy snap was moving quickly toward its 5,000th like.
+In less than an hour, her steamy snap was nearing its 5,000th like.
 The comments section was similarly a bustle of activity.

-Late last month, the model stripped down to her underwear in an update for “Mezcal Monday.”
+This is hardly the first time Utgaard has put her figure on display for her social media fans.
+Late last month, she stripped down to her underwear in an update for "Mezcal Monday."